Sign up to receive e-newsletters, discounts and promotions

 Split level hotel located at the main intersection in Cameron.

-At our antique mall, there are no catalog-ordered reproductions and no junk.
+At Enchanted Frog catalog-ordered reproductions are unacceptable and so is junk.
 Price tags are placed where you can see them.
+There's truly something for everyone and fun for all.

-We give you free popcorn every day.
+Every day is free popcorn day!
 Our lot is trailer-friendly, with space to turn around.
+Come see us soon!

 Offering 78 guestrooms, king or queen beds; Handicap-accessible rooms available.
 Meeting room.